Bob Etter

-Robert Glenn Etter (born August 8, 1945) is a former American college and professional football player who was a placekicker in the National Football League (NFL) and World Football League (WFL) for four seasons during the 1960s and 1970s.
-He played college football for the University of Georgia.
+Robert Glenn Etter (born August 8, 1945) is an American former professional football player who was a placekicker for four seasons in the National Football League (NFL) and World Football League (WFL) during the 1960s and 1970s.
+He played college football for the Georgia Bulldogs.
 He played professionally for the NFL's Atlanta Falcons in 1968 and 1969, and the Memphis Southmen of the WFL in 1974 and 1975.

+Etter later became an American Contract Bridge League (ACBL) Grand Life Master.

+Biography

 Etter was born in Chattanooga, Tennessee.